AI Generated Content: Google’s Stance, Evidence, Theory & Ideas

 Ideas: What’s the Best Way Right Now?

-Since the studies are still seemingly divided on what performs better, the best idea would be to have more checks in place to ensure quality.
-While AI will provide you with scalability it may come with risks and strings attached.
+What performs better seems to vary from study to study.
+So, the best strategy is to have more quality checks in place.
+While AI will provide you with scalability, it may come with risks and strings attached.